neutron-org/dex-quint-model/modelReport.md

 While the kinds of errors are off-by-one in terms of a token, depending on the price of the maker and the taker, they can be large in terms of the value of the pool.
 For an example, see the `violationRuns.qnt::noLossOnTranchesViolationRun` run.

-Similarly to the rounding violation in the pool, an equivalent property, [NO-LOSS-ON-PLACED-TRANCHE] that tolerates rounding errors multiplied by number of steps is not violated.

-For all other properties, our analysis found no violation.
+For an equivalent property [NO-LOSS-ON-PLACED-TRANCHE], which tolerates rounding errors multiplied by number of steps,  we found no violation.

 In the next section, we discuss what kind of confidence we can get about the overall functioning of the system based on these simulation results.

-### Model Simulation: Interpretation of Finding no Violations
+### Model Simulation: Size of the Input Space
 Once a model is developed, there are two main ways in going about checking the properties of it.
 The first one is by doing bounded model checking---a way to inspect _all possible beahiors up to a certain length_.